cosmos/sdk-tutorials/scavenge/tutorial/04-messages.md

 ```

 Notice that all Messages in the app need to follow the `sdk.Msg` interface.
 The Message `struct` contains all the necessary information when creating a new scavenge:
  * `Creator` - Who created it.
-This uses the `sdk.AccAddress` type which represents an account in the app controlled by public key cryptograhy.
+This uses the `sdk.AccAddress` type which represents an account in the app controlled by public key cryptography.
- * `Description` - What is the question to be solved or description of the challenge.
+ * `Description` - What is the question to be solved (the description of the challenge).
- * `SolutionHash` - The scrambled solution.
+ * `SolutionHash` - The solution after being scrambled with a hash function.
  * `Reward` - This is the bounty that is awarded to whoever submits the answer first.

-The `Msg` interface requires some other methods be set, like validating the content of the struct, and confirming the msg was signed and submitted by the Creator.
+The `Msg` interface requires some other methods be set, like validating the contents of the struct, and confirming the message was signed and submitted by the `Creator`.

 Now that one can create a scavenge the only other essential action is to be able to solve it.
 This should be broken into two separate actions as described before: `MsgCommitSolution` and `MsgRevealSolution`.